schmoutz/PHARM209/README.md

 # PHARM209
-Slides and lecture notes for PHARM 209 - Introduction
+Slides and notes for PHARM 209 - Introduction to Laboratories

+Introduction to the Schmoutz laboratory: swimming our way to discovery (slides, notes)